colesimmons/dotfiles/README.md

 # Settings
 This project changes a number of settings and configures software on MacOS.

-## Prompt Driven Configuration
-The following will only happen if you agree on the prompt
-- install a gitshots script to take a photo using your camera on every git commit (these go in as a post-commit hook to your .git_template)
-- overwrite your /etc/hosts file with a copy from someonewhocares.org (see ./configs/hosts for the file that will be used)
-- replace the system wallpaper with `img/wallpaper.jpg`

 ## SSD-specific tweaks
 - Disable local Time Machine snapshots